przemek83/ping-stat/README.md

 There might be a few seconds of delay between clicking the ping/stop button and reaction.
 It is a result of the system `ping` command, which needs time to perform its job.

 ## Testing
-For testing purposes, the QTest framework is used.
+For testing purposes, the QtTest framework is used.
 Build the project first.
 Make sure that the `ping-stat-tests` target is built.
 Modern IDEs supporting CMake also support running tests with monitoring of failures.
 But in case you would like to run it manually, go to the `build/tests` directory, where the⁣ binary `ping-stat-tests` should be available.
 Launching it should produce the following output on Linux:
 Example run:
 ```
 $ ./ping-stat-tests